Posted on Jan 08, 2021

 If you’re looking for something a bit less costly, check out Universal Class.
-Their assessment-based proofreading course comes with 14 lessons, each with a test that quizzes your knowledge of the module that you have to pass to move on.
+Their assessment-based proofreading classes comes with 14 lessons, each with a test that quizzes your knowledge of the module that you have to pass to move on.
 Proofreading and copyediting are both covered, giving you a more diverse range of skills, AND you get a certificate upon completion (always a plus when it comes to job hunting).
 All this for the price of $80, which is quite a good bargain for eager and serious learners.

 Essential Proofreading: Editorial Skills One (The Publishing Training Center)

 🎯 Perfect for: those based in the UK and are willing to invest in detailed training